-There are sixteen areas designated national parks in Spain.
+There are 16 stunning national parks in Spain to visit.
 Ten are in the Iberian Peninsula, four are in the Canary Islands and one is in the Balearic Islands.
 National parks are different to natural parks in that the area they cover is predominantly wilderness with less human impact in their history and evolution.
 Natural parks on the other hand are areas of outstanding natural beauty and biodiversity that have also been shaped in someway by human occupation, agriculture etc. It goes without saying that they are obvious destinations for wildlife enthusiasts like myself but untill one visits one or all of these parks it is hard to imagine the incredibly biodiversity of these areas located on the iberian peninsular and Spanish islands.

 I hope this article is of use and please share with your friends and family.
 Any and all comment are welcome!